-An accomplished administrator who has boosted the reputation and rankings of several business schools, Ali R. Malekzadeh became Kansas State's Edgerley Family Dean of the College of Business Administration in July 2011.
+An accomplished administrator who has boosted the reputation and rankings of several business schools, Ali R. Malekzadeh became Kansas State's Edgerley family dean of the College of Business Administration in July 2011.
 His areas of expertise include strategic management, as well as mergers and acquisitions.

-Before joining Xavier, he was dean of the Herberger College of Business at St. Cloud State University in Minnesota.
-Previously, he helped build the new campus of Arizona State University in Phoenix.
+Prior to joining K-State, Malekzadeh was dean of the Williams College of Business at Xavier University and the Herberger College of Business at St. Cloud State University in Minnesota.
+Previously, he helped to build the new campus of Arizona State University in Phoenix.

-Malekzadeh has a bachelor's degree in management and a Master of Business Administration from the University of Denver.
+As a professor, Malekzadeh has published two books, one on mergers and acquisitions and the other on organizational behavior.
+He holds a bachelor's degree in management and a Master of Business Administration from the University of Denver.
 He earned his business administration doctorate from the University of Utah.